 - How can the EUGBS stimulate the development of a global green bond market?
 Which checks and balances need to be introduced to ensure that green bonds only finance sustainable investments and should the EUGBS be made mandatory in the longer term?

-Lead Author, Intergovernmental Panel on Climate Change
+Lead Author at the Intergovernmental Panel on Climate Change

 Throughout his career, Jean-Pierre Clamadieu presided over some of the biggest industry players in Europe.
 He started his career within the French public sector at the Ministry of Industry and as technical advisor to the Minister of Labour.
 Later on, as member of the Rhône-Poulenc group, he held several management positions.
 Jean-Pierre was CEO and Chairman-CEO of the Rhodia group before becoming Vice Chairman of the Solvay Executive Committee.
 He then served as Chairman of the Executive Committee and CEO of Solvay.
 Since 2018, he has served as the Director and Chairman of the Board of Engie as well as Senior Independent Director of the AXA Board of Directors.